gvwilson/sensibleadventures/bookster/bookster.md

 smiled at his passengers and nudged the rudder, setting the boat's course forward once again.

-As they neared the market square, voices shouted in unison.
+As they neared Mapmarket Square, voices shouted in unison.
 They rounded the corner to discover that half the stalls had been cleared away to make a parade ground.
 "Hwah!"
 Forecastle's gray-haired bosun and his three mates shouted orders, corrections, encouragement, and